-To ensure activity an intervention is making a difference and public money is being invested in the right way, a set of performance indicators has been developed as listed below with baseline data from the most recent information.
-Targets for the indicators will be included within the Action Plan and reported each year.
+To ensure activity and intervention is making a difference and public money is being invested in the right way, a set of performance indicators has been developed as listed below with baseline data from the most recent information.
 However indicators are not the only measure of better economic performance and quality of life, with case studies and personal stories giving a picture of improvement for businesses, individuals, communities and the District of South Kesteven.
 The following performance targets are set for 2014: -

-- Employment Rate - Increase of 1% - Percentage change in number of VAT registered businesses - Increase of 3% - Employment in technology and knowledge intensive sectors - Increase of 10% - Number of business satisfied with area as business location - 80% from 75% - Number of business assisted for start up = 50 pa - Number of businesses assisted with development = 100pa
+- Number of business satisfied with area as business location - 80% from 75% - Number of business assisted for start up = 50 pa - Number of businesses assisted with development = 100pa - Create/Publish 4 Business Newsletters per annum